thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // @internal (undocumented)
 export function fetchContractBytecodeMetadata(bytecodeUri: string, storage: IStorage): Promise<PublishedMetadata>;

-// Warning: (ae-internal-missing-underscore) The name "fetchContractMetadata" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export function fetchContractMetadata(metadataUri: string, storage: IStorage): Promise<PublishedMetadata>;

 // Warning: (ae-internal-missing-underscore) The name "fetchContractMetadataFromAddress" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)